japoveda10/lstm_ui_REST_API/README.md

 ### 7. Install Postgres

-If you are using **Windows**, download Postgres from [here](https://www.postgresql.org/) and install it following the Wizard´s instructions.
+If you are using **Windows**, download Postgres from [here](https://www.postgresql.org/) and install it following the Wizard's instructions.
 The superuser password has to match the PASSWORD field from `settings.py`.
-Also, make sure that you also install pgAdmin.
+Also, make sure that during the Wizard's instructions, you also select to install **pgAdmin**.

 Then, edit the PATH environmental variable to include:

    `C:\Program Files\PostgreSQL\12\bin`

    `C:\Program Files\PostgreSQL\12\lib`

 More detailed instructions on how to install Postgres for Windows can be found [here](https://www.postgresqltutorial.com/install-postgresql/).

+Instructions about how to edit the PATH environmental variable are found [here](https://sqlbackupandftp.com/blog/setting-windows-path-for-postgres-tools)

 If you are using **macOS**, execute the following command: